 Your mouse or trackpad doesn't track as expected

 Apple Wireless Mouse, Magic Mouse, and Magic Mouse 2 can be used on most smooth surfaces; however, if tracking issues occur, try these options:

-- Choose System Preferences from the Apple menu, then choose Mouse.
+- Choose Apple menu > System Preferences, then select Mouse.
 Set the Tracking slider to adjust how fast the pointer moves as you move the mouse.

 - Try using a different surface to see if the tracking improves.

 - Turn the mouse over and inspect the sensor window.
 Use compressed air to gently clean the sensor window if dust or debris is present.

 - If multiple Bluetooth wireless devices are in use nearby, try turning them off one at a time to see if the issue improves.
-Bandwidth intensive devices could affect tracking.
+Bandwidth intensive devices can affect tracking.

 Learn more about what to do if your trackpad isn't tracking correctly.